£6,000 (paid over three years)

 If the number of applications exceeds the number of scholarships to be awarded, priority will be given to students who fulfil the highest number of additional criteria and have the lowest assessed household income.

-Please note: The deadline for applications is Tuesday 1st August 2017
+Please note: the deadline for applications has now passed.

 To be eligible to apply for a scholarship students must: